Updates to this guidance

 Some whānau or family may have already been vaccinated as a part of their job or through the general national rollout.
 Others may have doubts or apprehension about getting the vaccine.
 Whānau or family may be worried about their tamariki not being able to be vaccinated, or concerned about their tamariki living with vaccinated or non-vaccinated caregivers.

-Even when rangatahi are 16 and older and are able to make their own decision about the vaccine we should be engaging with whānau or family to keep them informed and gather their views.
-We might need to explain that rangatahi aged 16 and over can make these decisions for themselves even if it goes against their own views.
+Even when tamariki and rangatahi are able to make their own decision about the vaccine, we should be engaging with whānau or family to keep them informed and gather their views.
+We might need to explain that tamariki and rangatahi can make these decisions for themselves even if it goes against their own views.

 Talking to caregivers